 Ivory Coast comprised several kingdoms, each with their own chief.
 By the mid-1800s the French had established treaties with the chiefs, putting the whole area under French protection.
 The French paid a sort-of rent to the chiefs for use of their land.
 Misunderstandings were constant but is was fundamentally peaceful, and inter-tribal warfare was greatly reduced.

 Things started to fall apart when in 1880 a local chief, named Samori Ture, wanted to conquer all his neighbouring lands and re-establish slavery.
 This forced the French, who had sworn to protect the people of Ivory Coast, in to military action.
 To make matters worse, other chiefs tried to play the French and Samori Ture off against each other.
-Some bloodshed was inevitable, but was nothing like the mass murders that followed after independence (1960) during two civil wars (2002 and 2011).
+Some bloodshed was inevitable, but was nothing like the mass murders (black against black) that followed after independence (1960) during two civil wars (2002 and 2011).

 The French brought with them engineering, medicine, education and trade.
 People are very quick to criticise the European presence in Africa, but Europeans did a great deal of good on the African continent.
 Their policies were based on association and assimilation – ie. the Ivoirians should keep their own culture in whichever way they wanted, providing it didn’t go against French culture – slavery for example.
 Chiefs were taxed to help finance public works (dams, roads, hospitals) but they saw this as a “fine” rather than as helping to pay for the necessary elements that make a nation tick.
 (We came across this in Belize when the locals people objected to paying for a dustbin collection: they saw it as a fine and not a fee).